There’s a reason the holiday season is called the most wonderful time of the year!

 - Tailor your messaging to different platforms.
 Each social media platform has a different focus.
 For example, LinkedIn is a professional network where people generally discuss issues related to the workplace and share professional updates.
-Twitter, on the other hand, is a more casual social media platform where people share life updates of 280 characters or less.
+X, on the other hand, is a more casual social media platform where people share life updates of 280 characters or less.
 This means posting the same thing on each platform you choose for your campaign isn’t the best idea.
 You need to plan ahead to make sure your message matches the needs of the chosen platform, and by default, your audience on that platform.

 - Schedule your posts.
 Instead of trying to remember what needs to be posted and where and when, schedule your posts in advance.
 This will help you stay organized, reduce your team’s stress, and get great content to your supporters.

 - Use the hashtag #GivingTuesday.
 When you use a hashtag on social media, you’re grouping your content with the other content contained under that hashtag.
-This makes your cause visible to people browsing for causes to give to on Giving Tuesday.
+This makes your cause visible to people browsing for causes to support on Giving Tuesday.
 Plus, it helps to show that you’re participating in this global movement of generosity!